Continuous Normalizing Flows with GalacticOptim.jl

 .

-Here we showcase starting the optimization with ADAM
+Here we showcase starting the optimization with Adam

 to more quickly find a minimum, and then honing in on the minimum by using LBFGS